 Remote Visits Available

 During this time, we will facilitate remote visitation with our residents through Skype and FaceTime, upon request.
-We will also send photos and videos of your loved one so you can remain connected.
+We will also send photos and videos of your loved ones so you can remain connected.

 Please call our Social Services Department at 201.967.4170 to schedule a remote visit with your loved one.

-We have temporarily suspended all large group activity programs, postponed community outings, and ceased voluntary out on pass.
+We have temporarily suspended all large group activity programs, postponed community outings, and ceased voluntary out-on-pass trips.
 Our in-house activity programs continue and we are making appropriate modifications to ensure our residents’ physical, psychosocial, cognitive, and leisure needs are being met.
 Our religious and spiritual services will be offered individually.